 At High Meadow we see all children as mathematicians.
 We recognise that mathematical fluency and confidence in numeracy are regarded as preconditions of success across the National Curriculum.
+We understand the importanct of reasoning and problem solving as essential life skills.
 With this in mind we have a commitment to teaching maths through a ‘Mastery’ approach.

 Progression of Skills